FlyingG0rilla/FlyingG0rilla/README.md

 ## 📂 Past Projects:
 - **Pixel Invaders**
-   - A simple and primitive remake of the popular arcade game *SpaceInvaders* made in Java with eclipse as part of a school assigment
+   - A simple and primitive remake of the popular arcade game *SpaceInvaders* made in Java with eclipse as part of a school assignment

 - **Business App Prototype** – Unity (University project)
-  - Created as part of a business- english course to visualize a product for a final sales pitch in a simulated company role-play.
+  - Created as part of a business English course to visualize a product for a final sales pitch in a simulated company role-play.
 Focused on UI/UX design and prototype visualization.

 - **Kitchen-Helper App Prototype** – Unity (University project)
   - Created for a Design course to prototype an app concept that helps users manage daily kitchen routines, combining a nutrition tracker, recipe browser, and smart device integration.